 Parent Coordination in North Carolina

+Parenting coordinators are required to be certified to be included on the district court’s list of parenting coordinators.
 These Wake Family Law Group attorneys are certified parent coordinators: